-3.2.1 Programme Offering Mode, Duration and Workload

-3.2.1.1 The Master's programme shall be offered on both full-time and part-time basis.

-Subject to the General Regulation 41.1, the Programme shall be offered in the Coursework and Dissertation mode.

-The minimum duration for the Master's programme shall be subject to the General Regulation.

-3.2.1.4 Student registration for the programme shall be in accordance with the provisions of the General Regulation.

-3215 The coursework component shall be drawn from core, optional and approved Additional Optional courses as specified under Regulations 2.4.3.

-3.2.1.6 Selection of optional courses shall be from either of the two streams of specialization, which are, CS (Computer Science) stream and CIS (Computer Information Systems) stream, as specified under Regulation 2.4.3.
+- 3.2.1 Programme Offering Mode, Duration and Workload - 3.2.1.1 The Master's programme shall be offered on both full-time and part-time basis. - 3.2.1.2 Subject to the General Regulation 41.1, the Programme shall be offered in the Coursework and Dissertation mode. - 3.2.1.3 The minimum duration for the Master's programme shall be subject to the General Regulation. - 3.2.1.4 Student registration for the programme shall be in accordance with the provisions of the General Regulation. - 3.2.1.5 The coursework component shall be drawn from core, optional and approved Additional Optional courses as specified under Regulations 2.4.3. - 3.2.1.6 Selection of optional courses shall be from either of the two streams of specialization, which are, CS (Computer Science) stream and CIS (Computer Information Systems) stream, as specified under Regulation 2.4.3.
 Additional streams of specialization may be added in future depending on departmental capabilities and national needs.
-Additional optional non computing courses can be taken as prescribed under Regulation 3.2.2.2

-3.2.1.7 Subject to relevant General regulations, students who select and pass the prescribed minimum number of 48 credits of core and optional courses from any of the Computer Science (CS) and Computer Information Systems (CIS) specialisation streams shall be awarded the MSc degree with the title, MSc (Computer Science) and MSc (Computer Information Systems), respectively.
+Additional optional non computing courses can be taken as prescribed under Regulation 3.2.2.2 - 3.2.1.7 Subject to relevant General regulations, students who select and pass the prescribed minimum number of 48 credits of core and optional courses from any of the Computer Science (CS) and Computer Information Systems (CIS) specialisation streams shall be awarded the MSc degree with the title, MSc (Computer Science) and MSc (Computer Information Systems), respectively.
+All CSI courses, with exception of CSI700, CSI800 and CSI900, weigh 3 credits.

-Core and Optional Courses Semester I
+Core and Optional Courses